Jungguchoi/Accelerometer_data_pipeline_fitbit_ionic/README.md

-# Accelerometer data pipeline (fitbit ionic device)
+# Accelerometer data collection pipeline (fitbit ionic device)

  * These codes form a pipeline that collects tri-axial accelerometer data using a fitbit ionic device.